-One way to improve your chances of getting an apartment is to pay a few months’ rent in advance.
-Although this may reduce the money you have available for other moving expenses, paying a few months in advance indicates to the landlord that you are responsible and serious about paying your rent on time, despite past credit problems.
+One way to improve your chances of getting an apartment with bad credit is to offer to pay a few months’ rent in advance as well as give a larger security deposit.
+Although this may reduce the money you have available for other moving expenses, paying a few months in advance indicates to the landlord that you are responsible and serious about paying your rent on time each month, despite past credit problems.

 4. Make automatic payments.

-Sometimes overcoming poor credit to rent an apartment can be as simple as setting up automatic payments to your landlord.
+Sometimes overcoming poor credit can be as simple as setting up automatic payments to your landlord.
 For a landlord, this option takes away a lot of the hassle involved in getting payments from renters and ensures them that the money they are owed will reach them on time and in full.

 5. Get a letter of recommendation.

-Another option for those who don’t know how to get an apartment with bad credit is to obtain a letter of recommendation from a previous landlord.
-A leasing agent may be more willing to forgive your credit indiscretions in the event that your rent payments were always on time in the past.
+Another option for those who don’t know how to get an apartment rental with bad credit is to ask your previous landlord to write a letter of recommendation to use in future rental applications.
+A leasing agent may be more willing to offer forgiveness of your credit indiscretions in the event that your rent payments were always on time in the past.
 Letters of recommendation are not limited to landlords, as having those whom you have had a financial relationship with in the past vouch for you can also be advantageous.
-This includes the likes of your bank or even former employers.
+This includes the likes of your bank lenders or even former employers.